oalt/specif-mongodb-backend/README.md

 There are two different configurations provided.
 One allows an annonymous read of the SpecIF metaadata and the other one requires authorization.
 The Docker Compose files for these two configurations are located in different folders below the `/compose/` folder.

 Before you can startup, you have to **clone the repository to your local disk**.
-Then open a command line window to rund either the batch scripts or the docker compose command.
+Then open a command line window to run either the batch scripts or the docker compose command.

 ### Option 1: Startup with batch script